awb715/band-chatbot/README.md

-# 🎵 Band Chatbot - Tabular Data Pipeline
+# 🎵 Band Chatbot — Tabular Data + Edge Functions

-A production-focused data pipeline that ingests ElGoose APIs and transforms them into clean Bronze → Silver → Gold tables optimized for chatbot queries, analytics, and dashboards.
+Production-focused ingestion and ETL for ElGoose APIs using Supabase Edge Functions and Postgres.
+Outputs clean Bronze → Silver → (optional) Gold tables optimized for chatbot queries, analytics, and dashboards.

 ## 🎯 What This Does